celadevra/Montreal-Protocol/text.md

 6\.
 The calculated levels of consumption and production under this Article shall not include the amounts used by the Party for quarantine and pre-shipment applications.

+## Article 2I: Bromochloromethane

+Each Party shall ensure that for the twelve-month period commencing on 1 January 2002, and in each twelve-month period thereafter, its calculated level of consumption and production of the controlled substance in Group III of Annex C does not exceed zero.
+This paragraph will apply save to the extent that the Parties decide to permit the level of production or consumption that is necessary to satisfy uses agreed by them to be essential.

 # Article 3: Calculation of control levels

-For the purposes of Articles 2, 2A to 2H and 5, each Party shall, for each group of substances in Annex A or Annex B, determine its calculated levels of:
+For the purposes of Articles 2, 2A to 2I and 5, each Party shall, for each group of substances in Annex A or Annex B, determine its calculated levels of:

 ` `(a) Production by: